DAML SDK and Canton¶

 examples/04-create-daml-app, and will later start the HTTP JSON API separately.

-You may have to make the canton binary executable with
+If you get an Compilation Failed error, you may have to make the Canton binary executable with

 chmod +x bin/canton